 It seems to me that allowing subdivision which adds to the number of rural residential lots in an area designated for farming and other compatible activities does not work towards achieving the outcomes that are called for by the relevant planning policies and strategies.
 This is the very problem which has been identified by the "Rural Zones Review" Reference Group when it said that "the subdivision of rural land, on its own, is not the problem....Subdivision only becomes a 'problem' when a residential use of the land is proposed and the nature of the land use changes from agriculture to residential.
 Landowners expectations change accordingly."
-This difference in expectations, particularly with respect to amenity and the provision of rural residential opportunities in areas designated for rural [as opposed to "rural living"] purposes.
+This difference in expectations, particularly with respect to amenity and the provision of urban services, results in the fundamental difficulty associated with the provision of rural residential opportunities in areas designated for rural [as opposed to "rural living"] purposes.